 PhD Giovanna Massei

-Giovanna Massei is a senior research scientist at the Animal and Plant Health Agency in York, United Kingdom.
+Giovanna Massei is the Europe Director of the Botstiber Institute for Wildlife Fertility Control, based at the University of York (UK) and a senior research scientist at the Animal and Plant Health Agency in York (UK).
 She received her BsC in Natural Sciences from the University of Florence (Italy) and her PhD in wild boar ecology from the University of Aberdeen (UK).
 Her research interests focus on ecology and population control of wild boar and feral pigs and on fertility control to manage wildlife and free-roaming livestock.
 She published two books on the natural history and management of wild boar and circa 150 scientific papers and popular articles on wildlife management and applied ecology.

 Title of talk: What we don’t know about wild boar: knowledge gaps and research priorities for an overcrowded world